 Imagine your favorite romantic movie.
 Now imagine it without a soundtrack.
 Not quite the same effect, right?
 Music hits all the high notes when it comes to setting the tone and feel of an event.
 That’s why, on the most romantic day of your life, the music should serve as more than simply background noise.
 From the ceremony to the reception, the music you select will be part of the memories that will last a lifetime.
 San Antonio is home to a variety of talented musicians and vocalists who will work with you to make magical, musical moments you will never forget.

-They're Playing Your Song
+Playing Your Song